ane/ane.github.io/_posts/2015-1-1-side-effects-of-functional-programming.markdown

 ### There Are No Variables

-In functional languages, e.g., Haskell and OCaml (and the ML family), no declared variable really is a variable, in the sense that their value can *vary*.
+In functional languages, e.g., Haskell and OCaml (and the ML family), no declared variable really is a variable, in the sense that its value can *vary*.
 They are all functions, a variable defined `let foo = 3` is just a function that takes no parameters and returns the value `3`.
 Because these languages rely on type inference, the compilers can